RipeX/simple-project-timer/addons/simple-project-timer/README.txt

 Currently there is one error that I know about.
 If you deactivate the plugin it gives this error message:

-ERROR: set_persisting: Condition ' !props.has(p_name) ' is true.
-     At: core/globals.cpp:100

-However, every plugin I've tried, even the official ones, gives this error message.
-It doesn't actually seem to cause any problems.
-If you know anything about this error, let me know.
+- None at the moment

-If you find any other bugs or have some feedback about things you would like to see changed or added, make an issue on github:
+If you find any bugs or have some feedback about things you would like to see changed or added, make an issue on github:

 https://github.com/RipeX/simple-project-timer